toyoshim/iona-us/docs/README_en.md

 - Ver 1.10 and 1.20 were shipped in the past.
 Current version is 2.00.

 ### Firmware version
-- Currently we are shipping with Ver 1.44.
+- Currently we are shipping with Ver 1.47.
 You can check the version as a JVS I/O device name.
 - You can burn the latest or old firmwares at [Firmware Update](firmware_en) page.
+- Ver 2.00 and later allow you to configure several settions at [Setting](setting) page to have more details configurations.

 ## FYI
 ### Screw Holes for Fixing